Skip to main content

 Deepak Saini

-Deepak Saini is AVP, Digital Services, Coforge Technologies.
-He has 23 years of IT experience with strong technology leadership experience in Machine Learning, Deep Learning, Generative AI, NLP, Speech, Conversational AI, Contact Center AI, Responsible AI.
+Deepak Saini is VP-AI.
+He has 24 years of IT experience with strong technology leadership experience in Generative AI, Agentic AI, Machine Learning, Deep Learning, NLP, Speech, Conversational AI, Contact Center AI, and Responsible AI.

 Explore